Bobby, to Sam and especially Dean, at various points.

 Stockholm Syndrome: In "There Will Be Blood" there's Emily, who has come to see the Alpha Vampire as her "daddy".

 Castiel is made of this trope.
 Angels are among the most powerful beings in the Supernatural universe, even "grunt" angels like Castiel can effortlessly dispatch most demons and monsters, heal fatal wounds, and even resurrect the dead.
 While this was fine for Story Arcs where he was fighting other angels who were equally powerful or even stronger than he was, it trivialized the Monster of the Week episodes as Cas could just locate the monster and zap it in two seconds.
 Thus, the writers were forced to continuously include excuses and storylines which explained why he couldn't help the Badass Normals.
 In the seventh and eight seasons, the writers continuously toy with the idea of killing or permanently incapacitating Castiel, but they won't because he's one of the most popular parts of the show, and his episodes get the best ratings.
 Also, he's funny and arguably the show's heart, so his other attributes make the show more enjoyable.
-The writers just need to figure out how to dispower him (it's not like the show is any stranger to the "Only the Author Can Save Them Now " effect, anyway).
+The writers just need to figure out how to depower him (it's not like the show is any stranger to the "Only the Author Can Save Them Now " effect, anyway).
+Indeed, the season eight finale ends with Castiel's grace being taken from him, effectively turning him human.

 Ezekiel is worse about this than Cas ever was.
 Introduced immediately after Cas loses his powers, he quickly becomes the show's go-to fix it guy.
 In nearly every episode since his introduction he has served as some form of Deus ex Machina, including bringing Cas and Charlie back to life, healing Sam from the trial sickness and a slashed neck, and scaring Abbadon away when she and her mooks have the upper-hand against the Winchesters.
 They try to avert it by saying he's been weakened by his fall from Heaven and doesn't have enough power to be constantly doing this, and yet every time he's needed he's able to muster the strength without issue.
 But the worst part is, since he's using Sam as a vessel they can't even not have him around when it's inconvenient to the plot like they did with Cas.

 The Colt, a supernaturally powered gun that can supposedly One-Hit Kill anything.
 Originally it was limited by the number of bullets it had -any old regular bullet wouldn't work, they had to be enchanted like the gun- so the heroes had to save them for kills that really mattered.
 In season 3, however, the heroes figured out a way to make new bullets for the gun after extinguishing the original supply.
-Without the limited ammo, the gun quickly became story-breaking as Sam and Dean no longer needed to figure out monsters weaknesses and could just kill anything they came across by shooting it.
+Without the limited ammo, the gun quickly became story-breaking as Sam and Dean no longer needed to figure out monsters' weaknesses and could just kill anything they came across by shooting it.
 Once they realized this, the writers had Sam and Dean lose the Colt, and replaced it with Ruby's knife, which is also a One-Hit Kill, but only works on demons.
-The Colt briefly resurfaced in season 5, only for it to be revealed that it actually can't kill everything.
-It's lost again after only a single episode in the heroes' possession.
+The Colt briefly resurfaced in season 5, only for it to be revealed that it actually can't kill everything, as the Winchesters discover to their horror that Archangels like Lucifer are immune.
+It's lost again after only a single episode in the heroes' possession and never seen again.

 In an early episode, Dean does this to a very pissed-off Sam who's had his head messed with by a ghost.
 Dean even hands Sam a gun and tells him to do it.
 Sam does.
 The gun isn't loaded.
 Dean's not stupid.